Alpha backgrounds in the AMoRE-Pilot experiment: Modeling spectra

 \subsection{$\alpha$ spectra of internal and surface contamination}

-To model the $\alpha$ background spectra of the six crystals, we simulated background spectra of single hit $\alpha$ particles from internal and surface contamination assuming an equilibrium in the radioactivities of each sub-chain.
-Then we fitted the simulated spectra to the measured data using a log likelihood method.
-The fitting range is 2.5~MeV--7.0~MeV and the measured activities of internal radionuclides are used for conservative upper limits because their measurements were affected by the surface contaminations, except for the $\alpha$--active nuclides from the sub-chains, U3* and T2*, that were constrained by measurements of their $\alpha$--$\alpha$ coincidence rates, with the exception of T2* of C3, which was treated as a floating parameter in the modeling fit due to the 100\% uncertainty on its coincidence rate measurement.
+We first simulated background spectra of single hit $\alpha$ particles from internal and surface contamination in nine sub-chains, as follows.
+Four sub-chains for $^{238}$U decays, two sub-chains for $^{232}$Th decays, and three sub-chains for $^{235}$U decays, where we assumed equilibrium in radioactivities of each sub-chain.
+Then we fitted the simulated spectra to the measured data using a binned log-likelihood method with the following formula~\cite{pdg},

+where $\lambda(\theta)$ is the likelihood ratio in terms of the rates of the MC components $\theta$~=~($\theta_1$, $\theta_2$, $\cdots$, $\theta_{N_\mathrm{bkg}})$, $n_i$ is the number of events in the $i$th energy bin of the data histogram and $B_{ij}$ is the number of events in the $i$th bin of the $j$th simulation component.
+The last term denotes a penalty for the rate $\theta_j$ of the $j$th component and is only active if there is an independent measurement of this component; $m_j$ and $\sigma_j$ are the measured value and the error, respectively.

+The fitting range is 2.5~MeV--7.0~MeV, and the activities of each sub-chain are set as floating and/or constrained parameters in the fit.
+Conservative upper limits, which are set starting from the integration of peak counts in the experimental spectrum, are used for internal radionuclides.

-For the background contributions from surface contaminations, we simulated $^{210}$Pb embedded in the surfaces of the crystal and the Vikuiti film.
+For the background contributions from surface contaminations, we simulated $^{210}$Pb embedded in the crystal surfaces and the Vikuiti film.
 In addition, we considered surface contributions of all other radionuclides from the nine $^{238}$U, $^{232}$Th, and $^{235}$U decay sub-chains.
+There are peaks at alpha energy because the Q-value peaks are affected by energy loss due to nuclear recoil escapes from the shallow depth, as described in Sect~\ref{sec:4.2}, and thus we simulated background spectra at various surface depths from 0.002 to 1~$\mu$m by generating the radioactive contaminants uniformly within the depth.

-The surface depths are chosen differently for each crystal and materials, based on the simulation studies.
-The background contributions from those sources were treated as floating parameters to estimate their contribution to the background.
+The spectral shape of the $\alpha$-peak is not sufficiently simple to be described as allowing for two or three representative depths for six crystals.
+Therefore, we performed the fit with different depths for each crystal and selected the most effective depth in each crystal in terms of the quality of the fit.
+In the final fit, we treated them as free-floating parameters to estimate their contribution to the overall background.

+For the shallow depth of the Vikuiti reflector, the only spectral feature shown in the $\alpha$-spectrum is from the $^{210} $Pb decay, and it is included in the modeling fit.
+We also simulated the background spectrum from $^{210}$Pb distributed within a 20~$\mu$m thickness for the deep surface of the Vikuiti reflector, which contributes to the continuum in the energy spectrum and is included in the fit.
+There could be continuum parts contributed by $^{238}$U and $^{232}$Th contaminations in the Vikuiti surface of 20~$\mu$m~\cite{Azzolini19_background}.
+The Vikuiti reflector was measured using the ICP-MS (Inductively Coupled Plasma Mass-Spectroscopy) method~\cite{Sala2016} and resulted in (19.8$\pm$12.4)$~\mu$Bq/kg for $^{238}$U and (11.5$\pm$5.3)~$\mu$Bq/kg for $^{232}$Th.
+We included $^{226}$Ra decay (sub-chain U3) in the fit.